 How Do I Get a REAL ID?

-Once your state passes REAL ID approval, you’ll need to get the actual ID card.
 The process for getting your REAL ID is a little more difficult than the last time you renewed your license: You’ll probably have to visit a DMV and provide paperwork, like proof of residency and proof of lawful presence in the United States.
 You can, however, submit this paperwork (which you’ll still need to bring with you) online ahead of time for approval: Check your state’s DMV requirements online for more information.

 If you’re a non-citizen or you think getting your ID might be more complicated for any other reason, check the Department of Homeland Security’s DHS REAL ID FAQ page for more information on your particular case.

 REAL ID vs. Passports

-If your state is unable to provide REAL IDs or if you don’t acquire one yourself before October 1, 2020, you’ll need to bring a passport or another TSA-acceptable document with you to the airport in order to pass through security.
-The DHS reminded travelers in April of the 2020 deadline, probably because if everyone rushes to get a REAL ID at once in late 2020, then there could be long wait times in some states.
+If your state is unable to provide REAL IDs or if you don’t acquire one yourself before October 1, 2021, you’ll need to bring a passport or another TSA-acceptable document with you to the airport in order to pass through security.
+The DHS reminded travelers often of the looming deadline, in part because if everyone rushes to get a REAL ID at once, there could be long wait times in many states.

 Does a REAL ID Replace a Passport?